ibm-cloud-docs/DataTransferService/data-transfer-service-faq.md

 Due to VAT and Customs regulations, we are unable to process complimentary shipping for international shipments.
 If the shipment doesn't meet the guidelines above, please include a return shipping label and all appropriate export documents with your shipment and we will package the device(s) for return using the label and documents you provided.

-## What types of devices can I send with a data transfer request?
+## What Types of Devices Can I Send with a Data Transfer Request?
 Use the following guidelines when selecting a device or disk (CD or DVD) to submit for data transfer:

 - Hardware Requirements: